trynoice/api/README.md

 docker-compose -f scripts/postgres-with-docker-compose.yaml up -d
 ```

-To delete and recreate the develop database, restart the `postgres-init`
+To delete and recreate the development database, restart the `postgres-init`
 container.

 ```sh